Incidents

 • Scope: Displays the area of the network in which the incident was detected.
 Pausing your cursor over the scope displays the entire path of the network node.

-Click the Date attribute to display the Incident Details page for the associated incident.
+Click the Date attribute or Severity attribute to display the Incident Details page for the associated incident.
 This page displays a detailed report of the specific incident, including the information provided in the Incidents table, as well as root cause analysis and recommended actions, network impact, and associated metrics.
 For more information, refer to Incident Details.

-Mute an Incident
+Muting or Unmuting an Incident